MaarcooC/Fia-doc-discordbot/README.md

-# Fia doc discordbot
+# FIA Doc Discord Bot

-This bot sends instantly fia docs whenever they're published.
+This bot instantly sends FIA documents whenever they're published.

+This bot is not affiliated with FIA or Formula 1 in any way.